developmentAC/BeagleTM2/README.md

 ## A work in progress

 Check back often to see the evolution of the project!!
-BeagleTM is a work-in-progress.
+BeagleTM2 is a work-in-progress.
 Updates to the methods and tests for the code will come soon and I will continue to update the repository with updates.
 If you would like to contribute to this project, __then please do!__ For instance, if you see some low-hanging fruit or task that you could easily complete, that could add value to the project, then I would love to have your insight.

 Otherwise, please create an Issue for bugs or errors.
 Since I am a teaching faculty member at Allegheny College, I may not have all the time necessary to quickly fix the bugs and so I would be very happy to have any help that I can get from the OpenSource community for any technological insight.
 Much thanks in advance.
 I hope that this project helps you find the knowledge from PubMed that you require for your project. :-)